RDiGregorio/automotive-reservation/README.md

 # SETUP

 To setup the application:
 1. Set a username and password for each environment in config/database.yml.
+Additional changes in config/database.yml may be needed if you changed any PostgreSQL configuration defaults, such as the port.
 2. Run `bundle install`.
 3. Run `rake db:setup`.
 4. Run `rake db:migrate`.